All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 (left) Triumphal arches of Acqua Claudia which later on became Porta Maggiore seen from Rome; (right)

-detail of a half column: its design is typical of the age of Claudius.
+detail of a semi-column: its design is typical of the age of Claudius

 Claudius did his best to improve the living conditions of the Romans.